Olaf-Hiwin/CheckGW/README.md

 # CheckGW
+November 12th, 2024
+Hiwin S.r.l.

-Web application for the validation of the Hiwin GW rails
+Web application for the validation of the Hiwin GW rails.
+Currently available in Italian.